nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 |global_private_address_check|

-1. Create a Python script :file:`client_tcp.py` that acts a TCP client.
+1. Create a Python script :file:`client_tcp.py` that acts as a TCP client.
    See the following sample code (make sure to use the correct IP address and port):

    .. code-block:: python